Approval-Based Apportionment: Introduction

 \section{Introduction}

-The fundamental fairness principle of \textit{proportional representation} is relevant in a variety of applications ranging from recommender systems to digital democracy (\citec{SLB+17a}).
+The fundamental fairness principle of \textit{proportional representation} is relevant in a variety of applications ranging from recommender systems to digital democracy~\citep{Bril21a}.
 It features most explicitly in the context of political elections, which is the language we adopt for this paper.
-In this context, proportional representation prescribes that the number of representatives championing a particular opinion in a legislature be proportional to the number of voters who favor that opinion.
+In this context, proportional representation prescribes that the number of representatives championing an opinion in a legislature should be proportional to the number of voters who favor that opinion.

-In most democratic institutions, proportional representation is implemented via \emph{party-list elections}: Candidates are members of political parties and voters are asked to indicate their favorite party; each party is then allocated a number of seats that is (approximately) proportional to the number of votes it received.
+In most democratic institutions, proportional representation is implemented via what we call \emph{party-choice elections}: Candidates are members of political parties and voters are asked to choose their favorite party; each party is then allocated a number of seats that is (approximately) proportional to the number of votes it received.
 The problem of transforming a voting outcome into a distribution of seats is known as \emph{apportionment}.
-Analyzing the advantages and disadvantages of different apportionment methods has a long and illustrious political history and has given rise to a deep and elegant mathematical theory~\citep{BaYo82a,Puke14a}.
+Analyzing the advantages and disadvantages of different apportionment methods has a long and illustrious political history and has given rise to an elegant mathematical theory~\citep{BaYo82a,Puke14a}. \looseness=-1

-Unfortunately, forcing voters to choose a single party prevents them from communicating any preferences beyond their most preferred alternative.
+Forcing voters to choose a single party prevents them from communicating any preferences beyond their most preferred alternative.
 For example, if a voter feels equally well represented by several political parties, there is no way to express this preference within the voting system.
 In the context of single-winner elections, \emph{approval voting} has been put forward as a solution to this problem as it strikes an attractive compromise between simplicity and expressivity \citep{BrFi07c,LaSa10a}.
 Under approval voting, each voter is asked to specify a set of candidates she ``approves of,'' \ie voters can arbitrarily partition the set of candidates into approved candidates and disapproved ones.
-Proponents of approval voting argue that its introduction could increase voter turnout, ``help elect the strongest candidate,'' and ``add legitimacy to the outcome'' of an election (\citec{BrFi07c}, pp. 4--8).
+Proponents of approval voting argue that its introduction could increase voter turnout, ``help elect the strongest candidate,'' and ``add legitimacy to the outcome'' of an election \citep[pp. 4--8]{BrFi07c}.